 - Properties of ketamine; the reduction core body temperature and the reduction of fear sensitivity, are particularly well suited to treat FOH.

-- Remission of the FOH symptoms is challenged by other daily and lifelong experiences.
+- Remission of the FOH symptoms can be challenged by other daily and lifelong experiences.

-- Responsible monitoring and adjusting is necessary in order to maximize the benefits of treatment.
+- Responsible monitoring and adjusting of the dose is necessary in order to maximize the benefits of treatment.

 - While improvement is not necessarily easy or continuous, in the long term, the improvement can be profound and life altering.

-- While response to ketamine is remarkably reliable, specific treatment regimens are largely idiosyncratic.
+- While response to ketamine is remarkably reliable, the appropriate doses for individuals are largely idiosyncratic.

-- Side effects following administration of ketamine typically last between 10-60 minutes and may be quite pronounced.
+- Side effects immediately following administration of ketamine typically last between 10-60 minutes and may be quite pronounced.
 However the severity usually reduces with repeated doses.

 - There have been no adverse health effects on any of the patients who have been treated.

 Ketamine is a drug used around the world for its ability to provide rapid and safe sedation.
 It also has been found to be helpful for many other medical purposes. (see Use and Safety of Ketamine: In Plain Terms.)
-But in addition to these well know clinical uses, several studies have shown that ketamine diminishes fear and other studies have shown that it lowers lower core body temperature.
+But in addition to these well know clinical uses, several studies have shown that ketamine diminishes fear.
+Other studies have shown that it lowers lower core body temperature.